Correction and retraction policies

 Correction notices are indexed and linked to the original records in Medline and Web of Science.

 Retractions are considered by journal editors in cases of evidence of unreliable data or findings, plagiarism, duplicate publication, and unethical research.
 We may consider an expression of concern notice if an article is under investigation.
+All retraction notices explain why the article was retracted.
 The retraction procedure depends on the publication stage of the article:

 Online First publication